 Description

-Mango Sticky Rice with Coconut Sauce is a classic Thai dessert made with tender glutinous rice, silky coconut milk, and juicy sweet mango.
-Easy to prepare and naturally gluten-free, it blends simple ingredients with traditional methods I learned over years of hands-on practice.
-The result is a creamy, chewy, and refreshing treat that’s perfect for special occasions or relaxed weekends.
-Bringing home authentic Thai flavors has never been simpler, and it’s one of my favorite ways to recreate the vibrant street food memories from my travels.
+Mango Sticky Rice with Coconut Sauce is a well-loved Thai dessert made with soft glutinous rice, smooth coconut milk, and sweet ripe mango.
+It is easy to make and is also gluten-free, which makes it fit for many diets.
+The mix of simple parts with old methods is something I learned from years of cooking by hand.
+The taste is creamy, chewy, and fresh, and it works well for big days or calm weekends.
+Bringing real Thai flavors home is simple, and it reminds me of the bright street food I enjoyed while I was in Thailand.

 Ingredients